Energy giant Shell announces rise in profits

 Crude futures had soared at the start of 2022 following the invasion of Ukraine by major oil producer Russia.

-After later falling somewhat, they are once more on the rise owing to fears of escalation in the Israel-Hamas conflict.
+After later falling somewhat, they are once more on the rise thanks also to output cuts by Saudi Arabia and Russia, the main players in the OPEC+ oil-producing cartel.

+"Higher oil prices have coincided conveniently for Shell with a three-percent increase in production..., reaching the equivalent of 1.75 million barrels of oil a day," Susannah Streeter, head of money and markets at Hargreaves Lansdown, noted Thursday.

+Following its update, Shell's share price rose 1.54 percent to almost £27 ($33) on London's benchmark FTSE 100 index, which was rising 1.2 percent overall.

 Legal Disclaimer: